-Join architecture critic Owen Hatherley and philosopher Nina Power to explore Soviet communal architecture and the gender politics of the built environment.
-In partnership with the Royal Academy.
+Attendees joined architecture critic Owen Hatherley and philosopher Nina Power to explore Soviet communal architecture and the gender politics of the built environment.
+This event was in partnership with the Royal Academy.

 The October Revolution marked the beginning of a world-changing experiment into new ways of living through architecture, design and culture.
 And from the development of communal architecture to the rise of the communist worker, Russia witnessed a radical change in the social role of women in all spheres of work and leisure.

-This event is in partnership with the Royal Academy.
+This event was is in partnership with the Royal Academy.

 Adult £10, student/concession £7.50, Members £9